 SHRR 40-065.
 ACCESS TO RECORDS

-(1) It is essential to the Department's effective enforcement of the Seattle Civil Rights Ordinances that the Department not be required to disclose specific investigative records compiled during the investigations until the investigation and conciliation efforts regarding the matter are complete.
-Pursuant to RCW 42.56.240(1), specific information and records compiled in the investigations by the Department or by the Director, which are otherwise not exempt from disclosure will not be available for public inspection or copying until:
+(1) Pursuant to RCW 42.56.240(1), specific information and records compiled in the investigations by the Department or by the Director or Division Director, which are otherwise not exempt from disclosure will not be available for public inspection or copying until:

-(a).
-In cases in which a city department is the respondent, the Final Findings of Fact and Determination has been issued;
+(a) In cases in which a City department is the respondent, the Final Findings of Fact and Determination has been issued;

-(b).
-A notice of unsuccessful conciliation has been issued; or
+(b) A notice of unsuccessful conciliation or conference has been issued; or

-(c).
-A finding of no reasonable cause, a Predetermination Settlement Agreement or a Conciliation Agreement has been issued or the matter or charge has been withdrawn or dismiss.
+(c) A finding of no reasonable cause, a Predetermination Settlement Agreement or a Conciliation or Conference Agreement has been issued or the matter or charge has been withdrawn or dismissed.

-(2).
-Except as provided in subsection (3) below, during investigation of and conciliation efforts regarding a charge, the Director may disclose to a party information and records supplied to the Department by another party to that case if, in the judgment of the Director, such disclosure would promote the effective enforcement of the Seattle Civil Rights Ordinances.
+(2) Except as provided in subsection (3) below, during investigation of, conciliation and conference efforts regarding a charge, the Director or Division Director may disclose to a party information and records supplied to the Department by another party to that case if, in the judgment of the Director or Division Director, such disclosure would promote the effective enforcement of the Seattle Civil Rights or Labor Standards Ordinances.

-(3).
-No information or record exempt from disclosure under RCW Chapter 42.56. shall at any time be disclosed by the Department, by the Director or by his or her designee, except to the Commission, to the EEOC, to HUD, or to the Seattle Civil Service Commissions when the recipient agency is prohibited from disclosing such information and records.
+(3) No information or record exempt from disclosure under RCW Chapter 42.56 shall at any time be disclosed by the Department, Director or Division Director except to the Commission, to the EEOC, to HUD, to federal or state agencies charged with enforcement of fair labor standards or to the Seattle Civil Service Commissions; and only when the recipient agency is prohibited from disclosing such information and records.

-(4).
-The Department, the Director or the Director's designee will disclose from open files statistical information not descriptive of any readily identifiable person or persons.
+(4) The Department, Director or Division Director will disclose from open files statistical information not descriptive of any readily identifiable person or persons.
 See RCW 42.56.210.

-(5).
-Notwithstanding this rule, the Director may release or disclose any information related to or submitted in connection with an investigation if, after seeking legal advice, the Director believes that releasing or disclosing such information is not prohibited by state law.
+(5) Notwithstanding this rule, the Director or Division Director may release or disclose any information related to or submitted in connection with an investigation if, after seeking legal advice, the Director or Division Director believes that releasing or disclosing such information is appropriate.

 SHRR 40-070.
 ETHICS AND CONFLICTS OF INTEREST

-(1).
-In addition to the conduct prohibited by the City's Code of Ethics, SMC Chapter
+(1) In addition to the conduct prohibited by the City's Code of Ethics, SMC Chapter

-4.16, no Department employee will investigate or attempt to conciliate a charge against a person with whom the employee, a member of the employee's immediate family or a person with whom the employee has a substantial financial relationship or close personal relationship:
+4.16, no Department employee will investigate or attempt to conciliate a charge against a person with whom the employee, a member of the employee's immediate family or a person with whom the employee:

+(a) Has a substantial financial relationship or close personal relationship;

-(a). has a current application for employment; or
+(b) Has a current application for employment;

-(b). is employed; or
+(c) Is employed; or

-(c). is a tenant.
+(d) Is a tenant.

-(2).
-The Department shall refer to the EEOC or Washington State Human Rights Commission (WSHRC) charges filed by Department employees, except in those cases in which neither the EEOC nor WSHRC has jurisdiction over the matters alleged in the charge.
-When neither the EEOC nor WSHRC has jurisdiction over a Department employee's charge, the Director may designate a person who in the Director's judgment is qualified to investigate and to recommend a determination of the Department employee's charge.
+(2) The Department shall refer to the EEOC or Washington State Human Rights Commission (WSHRC) Civil Rights charges filed by Department employees, except in those cases in which neither the EEOC nor WSHRC has jurisdiction over the matters alleged in the charge.
+When neither the EEOC nor WSHRC has jurisdiction over a Department employee's charge, the Director or Division Director may designate a third party who in the Director's or Division Director’s judgment is impartial and qualified to investigate and to recommend a determination of the Department employee's charge.

 SHRR 40-075 — 40-100 [Reserved]